stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 Students (both registered and auditing) will be expected to do assigned readings before class.
 Registered students will be graded based on:

-* 20% Class participation and Piazza participation.
+* 20% Class participation and Canvas participation.
 * 30% Homework.
 * 50% Final project (including proposal, update, presentation, and paper).

 Assignments should be submitted to Canvas in .pdf form; fixed-width font appreciated.
-Assignments will be graded using the following scheme:
+Homework assignments will be graded using the following scheme:

 After the first attempt of the problem set: